Skip to main content

 Impact of Freezing and Thawing Cycles

 In colder climates, the freeze-thaw cycle can cause significant damage.
 Water trapped near the foundation can freeze, expand, and cause cracks in the foundation.
-Gutter help prevent this by eliminating standing water around the foundation, reducing the risk of freeze-related damage.
+Gutters help prevent this by eliminating standing water around the foundation, reducing the risk of freeze-related damage.

 Preventing Siding and Landscaping Damage